On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Numerical Examples

-Third, for all cases, the $2$-dimension summary give the same performance of $\theta_{ABC}$ as the $MLES$ for small $\varepsilon$, indicating that it contains the same information as the original summary.
-However, it be seen that for larger $\varepsilon$, the performance of the reduced-dimension summaries are not stable, and are in fact worse than the original summaries for estimating $\mu$, although better for estimating $\sigma$.
-The worse/better performance are caused larger/smaller bias of $\theta_{ABC}$.
-This is due to the second order behaviour of $\theta_{ABC}$, which becomes important for larger $\varepsilon$.
-This suggests using other techniques for reducing the bias, e.g. the regression adjustment, together with the dimension-reduction matrix for more stable behaviour.
+For all cases, the two-dimensional summary obtained by projecting the original $d$ summaries is, for small $\varepsilon$, as accurate as the maximum likelihood estimator given the original $d$ summaries.
+This indicates that the lower-dimensional summary contains the same information as the original one.
+For larger $\varepsilon$, the performance of the reduced-dimension summaries is not stable, and is in fact worse than the original summaries for estimating $\mu$.
+This deterioration is caused by the bias of $\htheta$, which for larger $\varepsilon$, is dominated by higher order terms in $\varepsilon$ which could be ignored in our asymptotic results.